Wuthering Heights (fictional location): Appearance

 The first description of Wuthering Heights is provided by Mr Lockwood, a tenant at the Grange and one of the two primary narrators:

 Wuthering Heights is the name of Mr. Heathcliff's dwelling, "wuthering" being a significant provincial adjective, descriptive of the atmospheric tumult to which its station is exposed in stormy weather.
 Pure, bracing ventilation they must have up there at all times, indeed.
 One may guess the power of the north wind blowing over the edge by the excessive slant of a few stunted firs at the end of the house, and by a range of gaunt thorns all stretching their limbs one way, as if craving alms of the sun.

 The building is a large, austere English country house, erected in 1500 by an ancestor named Hareton Earnshaw.
-Rooms mentioned in the text include a drawing-room, parlour, library, kitchen (leading into the yard), and several bedrooms, including a garret where Joseph sleeps.
-When Mr Lockwood stays at the house, he sleeps in an oak-panelled closet.
-He also uses a study.
+Rooms mentioned in the text include the main living room (called "the house"), the kitchen (leading into the yard), and several bedrooms, including a garret where Joseph sleeps, and a spare room turned into a parlour for Heathcliff's son, Linton.
+When Mr Lockwood stays at the house, he sleeps in an oak-panelled closet enclosing the window of a small bedroom.

 Before passing the threshold, I paused to admire a quantity of grotesque carving lavished over the front, and especially about the principal door; above which, among a wilderness of crumbling griffins and shameless little boys, I detected the date '1500', and the name 'Hareton Earnshaw'.
 I would have made a few comments, and requested a short history of the place from the surly owner; but his attitude at the door appeared to demand my speedy entrance, or complete departure, and I had no desire to aggravate his impatience previous to inspecting the penetralium.

 Happily, the architect had foresight to build it strong: the narrow windows are deeply set in the wall, and the corners defended with large jutting stones.